marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 This guide will discuss RSocket service security with Spring Boot, by way of Spring Security.
 We will surface RSocket routes that enforce specific security measures and describe what this means internally.
 This guide will inform you of the additional configuration options provided when configuring for Spring Security on a Spring Boot 2.7.x/RSocket application.

 It is assumed the developer knows Kotlin, uses Spring Boot, and has an understanding of the [Reactive Streams]().
 If you're new to Spring Security for Reactive streams, then this guide should help shed light on the subject.
-Of course, the best place to understand are [The Guides](), please read them!
+Of course, the best place to understand are [The Guides](), so please read them!

 ## Motivation

-Writing secure RSocket apps with Spring Boot application is not hard and takes just a few lines of code.But you may now already know that security is a broad and widely discussed topic.
+Writing secure RSocket apps with Spring Boot application is not hard and takes just a few lines of code.
+But you may now already know that security is a broad and widely discussed topic.
 This example is designed to help you to quickly understand the basics of integrating Spring Security into your Reactive / RSocket application.
 We will cover the authentication and authorization aspects and how they are applied within Spring.
 There are a number of strategies to authenticate with such as JWT, Kerberos, and Password to name a few.
 This guide will focus on the `simple` strategy.

 We want our applications to respond to a user's privilege level; as multi-user applications tend to be specific with regards to feature availability.
 What emerges through Spring Security, is Role Based Access Control - the ability to make privilege specific logic feasable and with minimal boilerplate.

 ### Authorization vs Authentication

 Authentication is the process which lets our apps identify a user.
 Authentication schemes are methods which describe a secure process of identification.
-Some simple ones are username/password, while currently OAuth (token based) is all the rage.
+Some simple ones are username/password, while currently OAuth and 2-n-factor are all the rage.

 Authorization (access control) is the process which lets your application determine how access is granted to users (also known as the principal).
 This begins to sound straight forward, but can be surfaced in our application in a number of ways.
 One such way is Role Based Access Control - in which a user may have granted privileges given by role 'names' - e.g. 'WRITE', 'READ' for a given resource.
 Additionally, RBAC relies on the application to make these decisions (as governed through @PreAuthorize and @Secured annotations).